There has been quite a lot of online debate whether Singapore should implement a plastic bag charge.

 3) The policy will not affect lower income families

 Some concerned citizens expressed that this move to charge consumers for plastic bags may disproportionately affect the poor.
-This does not have to be the case.
+This was my concern as well initially.
+However, upon listening to what Zero Waste SG explained, I realized that this does not have to be the case.

 To ensure the poor does not have to pay for plastic bags, NGOs and grassroots could distribute free reusable shopping bags to households in HDB 1- and 2-room flats so that they can use them for shopping.
 Zero Waste SG suggested that these reusable bags could be donated from the public (unused and washed) or from the private sector (excess bags from events).

 In fact, for many households, charging for plastic bags won’t be as expensive for them as you think.
 Zero Waste SG has calculated that if a typical household takes 520 bags a year from the supermarkets and reuse them for bagging waste, and if there is a 10 cents charge on each plastic bag, it would cost a household $52 a year.

 The breakdown of the costs is as follow: